Ryadhmd/Installing-Kubernetes/README.md

 # Installing-Kubernetes

-This repository serves as a cheat sheet for installing Kubernetes.
+This repository serves as a cheat sheet for installing Kubernetes and the differents tools needed to the Cluster management.

 ## 1- Installing tools on all nodes: